SFDO-Community/GrassrootsMobileSurveyApp/README.md

 The Grass Roots Mobile Survey App is focused on providing affordable field survey capacity to nonprofits worldwide.
 For project information, install instructions and documentation, please visit our [wiki](https://github.com/SFDO-Community-Sprints/GrassRootsMobileSurveyApp/wiki)

-For Open Source Community Sprint work on the Salesforce applicatin associated with this project, please see repo https://github.com/SFDO-Community-Sprints/GrassRootsSurveySalesforcePackage
+For Open Source Community Sprint work on the Salesforce application associated with this project, please see repo https://github.com/SFDO-Community-Sprints/GrassRootsSurveySalesforcePackage
+For further information on the projects authentications and Heroku usage see repo: https://github.com/SFDO-Community-Sprints/GrassRootsSurveyHerokuAuth0LoginApi